bgorkem/mfe-base/README.md

 </script>
 ```

-Not all browsers support import maps though.
+Not all browsers support import maps though. 😕

+So comes SystemJS to the rescue

 Watch this for justification of SystemJS
 https://www.youtube.com/watch?v=AmdKF2UhFzw

 ### SystemJS - feat/systemjs-modules